*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Revolutionaries seized onto these ideas to stunning effect in the late eighteenth century.
 In the United States, France, and Haiti, revolutionaries began the work of splintering the old order.
 Each revolution seemed to radicalize the next.
 Bolder and more expansive declarations of equality and freedom followed one after the other.
 Revolutionaries in the United States declared, “All men are created equal,” in the 1770s.
 French visionaries issued the “Declaration of Rights and Man and Citizen” by 1789.
 But the most startling development came in 1803.
 A revolution led by the island’s rebellious slaves turned France’s most valuable sugar colony into an independent country administered by the formerly enslaved.

 The Haitian Revolution marked an early origin of the sectional crisis.
-It helped splinter the Atlantic basin into clear zones of freedom and un-freedom, while in the process shattering the longstanding assumption that African slaves could not also be rulers.
+It helped splinter the Atlantic basin into clear zones of freedom and un-freedom, shattering the longstanding assumption that African-descended slaves could not also be rulers.
 Despite the clear limitations of the American Revolution in attacking slavery, the era marked a powerful break in slavery’s history.
 Military service on behalf of both the English and the American army freed thousands of slaves.
 Many others simply used the turmoil of war to make their escape.
 As a result, free black communities emerged—communities that would continually reignite the antislavery struggle.
-For nearly a century, most white Americans were content to compromise over the issue of slavery, but the constant agitation of black Americans, both enslaved and free, kept the issue alive.
+For nearly a century, most white Americans were content to compromise over the issue of slavery, but the constant agitation of black Americans, both enslaved and free, kept the issue alive.3

 The national breakdown over slavery occurred over a long timeline and across a broad geography.
 Debates over slavery in the American West proved especially important.
-As the United States pressed westward in its search for new land and resources after its victory in the Revolution, new questions arose as to whether those lands ought to be slave or free.
+As the United States pressed westward, new questions arose as to whether those lands ought to be slave or free.
 The framers of the Constitution did a little, but not much, to help resolve these early questions.
-Article VI of the 1787 Northwest Ordinance banned slavery north and west of the Ohio River.
-Many whites took it to mean that the founders intended for slavery to die out, as why else would they prohibit its spread across such a huge swath of territory?
+Article VI of the 1787 Northwest Ordinance banned slavery north and west of the Ohio River.4 Many took it to mean that the founders intended for slavery to die out, as why else would they prohibit its spread across such a huge swath of territory?

 Debates over the framer’s intentions often led to confusion and bitter debate, but the actions of the new government left better clues as to what the new nation intended for slavery.
 Congress authorized the admission of Vermont (1791) and Kentucky (1792), with Vermont coming into the Union as a free state, and Kentucky coming in as a slave state.
 Though Americans at the time made relatively little of the balancing act suggested by the admission of a slave state and a free state, the pattern became increasingly important.
 By 1820, preserving the balance of free states and slave states would be seen as an issue of national security.

 New pressures challenging the delicate balance again arose in the West.
 The Louisiana Purchase of 1803 more than doubled the size of the United States.
 Questions immediately arose as to whether these lands would be made slave or free.
 Complicating matters further was the rapid expansion of plantation slavery fueled by the invention of the cotton gin in 1793.
 Yet even with the booming cotton economy, many Americans, including Thomas Jefferson, believed that slavery was a temporary institution and would soon die out.
-The Louisiana Purchase signaled the beginning of rising sectional feelings, but a truly sectional national debate did not yet emerge.
+Tensions rose with the Louisiana Purchase, but a truly sectional national debate remained mostly dormant.

 The Missouri Compromise marked a major turning point in America’s sectional crisis because it exposed to the public just how divisive the slavery issue had grown.
 The debate filled newspapers, speeches, and Congressional records.
 Antislavery and pro-slavery positions from that point forward repeatedly returned to points made during the Missouri debates.
 Legislators battled for weeks over whether the Constitutional framers intended slavery’s expansion or not, and these contests left deep scars.
 Even seemingly simple and straightforward phrases like “All Men Are Created Equal” were hotly contested all over again.
 Questions over the expansion of slavery remained open, but nearly all Americans concluded that the Constitution protected slavery where it already existed.